-Now that you have your blank form, you can start to populate it with lots of form elements.
+Now that you have your blank form, you can start to populate it with lots of form elements to obtain the answers you require.

 - Inserting a Block of Text or Section Heading